 The donor egg process

 These days, choosing a donor couldn’t be easier.
 You no longer have to go to a lengthy interview to meet the donor or synch your menstrual cycles together.
 Today, the success rate using frozen donor eggs is higher than ever.
+Science has advanced greatly since IVF was first invented.
+They use advanced methods and systems to ensure a much higher success rate, meaning you’re in the safest hands possible.
+This RFID label system is just one example of a technology they use in the IVF process to ensure things don’t go wrong.
+There are also increased privacy measures in place.
 This is great news as it means no interaction or coordination with the donor.
 You can even choose the right one from the comfort of your own home, online.

 Let’s get back to the issue of your child not sharing your DNA.
 That’s a fact and there’s nothing that can change it.
 But you can choose a donor with similar traits to you, physically and even at an educational level.
 All donors are pre-screened for genetic illnesses and are healthy with high chances of success.
 You’ll be able to use your husband or partner’s sperm to fertilize the egg and you’ll carry your baby in your womb.

 Using frozen donor eggs is also less costly than opting for a fresh egg cycle.
 You can start when your next period is over, as soon as you’re ready.
 If you’re busy at work, you won’t have to spend lengthy amounts of time or take high doses of medication to synchronize your cycle with the donors.
 There’s also a greater selection of donors available to you, as you have access to a national donor pool.
 You no longer need an egg donor who lives locally.